Euphoria cast lead tributes to 25-year-old actor Angus Cloud - latest

 “Angus Cloud was a force of good,” he added.
 “This young man was the realness.
 Rest in power young king.
 Humbled that I got to know this kind soul.
 I took this pic of Angus after we spoke about his love of Polo.”

-Reid, who plays Rue’s (Zendaya) younger sister Gia on Euphoria, shared a clip of Fez laughing in the show on her Instagram Story, captioning it: “The tears just won’t stop.”

-Cloud’s family’s statement in full
+Cloud’s family statement in full

-News of Cloud’s death was shared by his family in a statement on Monday.
+News of Angus Cloud’s death was shared by his family in a statement on Monday (31 July).

 It read: “It is with the heaviest heart that we had to say goodbye to an incredible human today.
 As an artist, a friend, a brother and a son, Angus was special to all of us in so many ways.
 Last week he buried his father and intensely struggled with this loss.